Aerial view of a vibrant coral reef ecosystem — a website health audit actually measure

 — Digital Strategy Force, Technical Diagnostics Division

 Content duplication analysis identifies pages that compete with each other for the same queries — a problem called keyword cannibalization.
 When three of your pages target the same topic with slightly different angles, search engines must choose which to rank, and AI models must choose which to cite.
 The result is typically that none of them performs as well as a single, comprehensive page would.
 Auditing reveals these internal conflicts and provides the data to resolve them through consolidation, differentiation, or canonical direction.
+For additional perspective, see Advanced Performance Auditing: Core Web Vitals Beyond the Basics.

 The DSF Health Score Framework: Quantifying Site Wellness